0xhades/instorm-checker/README.md

 special thanks for: github.com/mpg25 and github.com/fatih

-the reason i put clients.txt, because if you tried to go to a user profile, with www.instagram.com/example/?__a=1 parameter you can't, until you logged in by a instagram account.
+the reason i put clients.txt, because if you tried to go to a user profile, with www.instagram.com/example/?__a=1 parameter you can't, until you logged in by an instagram account.

 # installation
 ```